flutter/plugins/packages/quick_actions/README.md

 concept](https://developer.apple.com/ios/human-interface-guidelines/extensions/home-screen-actions)
 on iOS and to the [App Shortcuts](https://developer.android.com/guide/topics/ui/shortcuts.html) APIs on Android (introduced in Android 7.1 / API level 25).
+It is safe to run this plugin with earlier versions of Android as it will produce a noop.

 ## Usage in Dart